-These macros classify ASCII-coded integer values.
-Each is a predicate returning nonzero for true, zero for false. isascii() is defined on all integer values; the rest are defined only where isascii(c) is true and on the single non-ASCII value EOF(see stdio(3S)).
+The following macros classify ASCII-coded integer values.
+Each is a predicate returning nonzero for true, zero for false. isascii() is defined for all integer values; the rest are defined only where isascii(c) is true and on the single non-ASCII value EOF(see stdio(3S)).